What’s FFE and What We’re About

 Can we buy these products in Europe?

-Although many fermentation-derived ingredients already have a long history of safe use in Europe, newer applications or production methods need to obtain regulatory food safety approvals before becoming commercially available.
+Although many advanced fermentation-derived ingredients already have a long history of safe use in Europe, newer applications or production methods need to obtain regulatory food safety approvals before becoming commercially available.
 This requires thorough evaluation and is a long process.
 FFE is actively advocating for a streamlined, more predictable and agile regulatory approval process.

 Are your efforts aimed at replacing the dairy and meat industries?
 If so, how do you plan to address the impact on farmers and their livelihoods?